 These satellites would appear to be fully stationary in the sky from someone standing on earth.
 But in reality, the satellite is travelling almost 2 miles per second around the earth!
 (3 km/s).
 This makes GEO satellites perfect for telecommunications by connecting 2 or more points/towers thousands of miles apart on earth.
 This also provides quick data transfer to fixed antennas.

 Newer and smaller satellites referred to as Low Earth Orbit (LEO) satellites orbit closer to earth (as the name implies) but require more satellites to work together as one.
 These satellites are placed into orbit around 14,912 miles (24,000 km) above the ground.
 These satellites are strategically placed into orbit and travel in different directions around earth while communicating with each other and various points on earth.

 To avoid signal interference in orbiting satellites, their orbital positions and frequencies are regulated by the International Telecommunication Union, a United Nations agency.
 For the signals to be received back at earth, the receivers use antennas at various sizes depending on several factors including:

 - The strength of the signal

 - The need to differentiate signals transmitted from other nearby satellites using similar frequencies

-Satellite antennas are designed to cover precise zones anywhere from a single country to an entire continent.
+Satellite communication antennas are designed to cover precise zones anywhere from a single country to an entire continent.
 Believe it or not, certain frequency bands must be considered for satellites transmitting to locations with climate conditions that are frequently varying or extreme.